KozorovitskiyLaboratory/crossbill/README.md

 # crossbill
 Crossbill project covers an open access single objective light-sheet microscopy platform.
 This repository mainly covers the software aspect of this project.

 # Installation

+#### Installation Pre-requisite
+Install Instacal (from Measurement Computing) and MCL (MadCityLabs) drivers.
+This is not required for installation of *crossbill*, but is required when trying to run the GUI.

 Try the following on the anaconda (https://www.anaconda.com/products/individual-d) commpand prompt.
 Note: Admin previledges are required on this command prompt to be able to create required environment.

 #### 1. Building *crossbill* environment using setup file / pip: